 We’ll be able to develop factors to understand how many people are biking on certain types of routes in certain contexts. (“If X people bike on this street today, we can expect Y people to bike on a similar street today.”)
 We can begin to normalize other counts taken at other times of the year. (“If X people ride here on a colder morning in November, we can expect Y people to ride here on a warmer evening in June.”)

 We may also be able to project how many people would ride on new routes or different facilities as those projects are being planned and designed. (“If we add a separated bike lane here, we can expect Z more people to bike on this route.”)

 Bike share is public transportation by bike!
 The system is owned by the Cities of Boston, Cambridge, and Somerville, and the Town of Brookline.

-Since the system launched in 2011, more than 6.5 million trips have been taken on our shared bikes.
+Since the system launched in 2011, nearly 11 million trips have been taken on our shared bikes.
 We provide monthly trip data on the system website.